ihh/funkscene/README.md

 To make use of the queue, the keywords are `#STACK <scene>` and `#QUEUE <scene>`, which can go anywhere in the scene text.
 `#STACK` puts the scene on the front of the scene queue, whereas `#QUEUE` puts it at the back.
 Both will postpone the delayed scene until a scene ending with `#CONTINUE` is reached.
-`#CONTINUE` is like RETURN with a traditional GOSUB, except you can use the stack as a queue as well, scheduling scenes at the end of the game as well as immediately after you finish a sub-scene.

 As an alternative to `#STACK`, at the end of a scene you can use `#GOSUB` followed by `#GOTO`, like so:

 	#PAGE start
 	#( Fight or flee?
 	   #CHOOSE Fight! #FOR battle
 	   #CHOOSE Flee! #FOR flee #)

+	// The following two scenes use GOSUB followed by GOTO:

 	#PAGE battle
 	#SCENE You fight valiantly against the stronger opponent.
 	 #GOSUB death_blow
 	 #GOTO heaven
 	#ENDSCENE

 	#PAGE flee
 	#SCENE You turn to run, letting your guard down for a moment...
 	 #GOSUB death_blow
 	 #GOTO hell
 	#ENDSCENE

+	// The rest is just code to make this a complete game:

+	#PAGE death_blow
-	#PAGE death_blow #( One slip is all it takes.
+	#( One slip is all it takes.
 A powerful blow pierces your helmet.
 It's all over. #CONTINUE #)

 	#PAGE hell
 	#( Cowards never prosper!
 Enjoy your Hell, roast chicken. #OVER #)